 Run, Hide, Fight Alternatives

 Due to the many critiques of the process, multiple alternative approaches have emerged that attempt to remedy the shortcomings of the “Run, Hide, Fight” approach.

-This method deals more heavily with threat assessment and prevention rather than actual steps to take during an active shooter scenario.
-The first step is to “identify” which involves training employees to recognize behavior of potential threats.
+This method deals more heavily with threat assessment and prevention than actual steps to take during an active shooter scenario.
+The first step is to “identify,” which involves training employees to recognize the behavior of potential threats.
 Provide your employees with the tools to report these threats and create a team to fulfill the next part of the process: “assess.”
 A threat assessment team within your company should evaluate every threat seriously and equally to create a plan of action to “prevent” disaster scenarios from unfolding.

-Training People to use their Intuition and Instincts
+Training people to use their intuition and instincts

 Rather than following a three-step process, many experts urge companies to train their employees to use their intuition and instincts in stressful scenarios.
 Supporters of this strategy recognize that every situation will be different.
 A sequential process will often hinder people from fully evaluating the scenario and taking the best course of action.
 Go through potential situations you might encounter during an active shooter scenario and develop plans of action that will work specifically for your workplace and personnel.

 Providing employees with comprehensive active shooter training is a critical part of overall preparedness and protecting your people from imminent danger.
 While no active shooter training technique is perfect, “Run, Hide, Fight” is a useful framework and good for anyone to know if faced with surviving an active shooter scenario.
 Safety leaders should also consider training employees on several techniques or adopting a hybrid approach based on the principles introduced by the “Run, Hide, Fight” method.